Radio Observations of an Ordinary Outflow from the Tidal Disruption Event AT2019dsg: Modeling and Analysis

+where $\beta_4 = -p/2$ and we use $s_3=10$.\footnote{We note that our choice for $s_3$ is steeper than the value in \citet{Granot2002}, and is motivated by the actual observed sharpness in the break and by the fact that \citet{Granot2002} formalism has been derived in the context of relativistic events (specifically, GRB afterglows).
+With potential future detections of cooling breaks in TDEs we may be able to assess whether the shape of the break is similar to this event, or more in line with the \citet{Granot2002} theoretical formalism.}

 For our observation at $82-84$ days we find that $\nu_c\approx 25$ GHz provides a much better fit to the high frequency data (Figure~\ref{fig:cooling}).
 With the value of $\nu_c$ determined, we adjust the value of $\epsilon_B$ and solve Equation~\ref{eq:cooling} after repeating the equipartition analysis (Equations~\ref{eq:rad} to \ref{eq:dens}) to account for the deviation from equipartition in those parameters.
+Specifically, we find that with the inclusion of a cooling frequency, $\epsilon_{B} << 0.1$ in order for these equations to remain consistent, otherwise $\nu_{c}$ is significantly higher than what our data indicates.
 With this approach, we find $\epsilon_{B}\approx 0.02$.
 For our observations at $161-188$ days, we find that $\nu_c\approx 20$ GHz best fits our data, indicating a consistent value of $\epsilon_B\approx 0.01$.
 Since the observation covering $82-84$ days includes a detection, we adopt $\epsilon_{B}\approx 0.02$ in our analysis.
 Moreover, using the time evolution of the relevant parameters we find that the time evolution of $\nu_c$ does not violate the non-detection of a break in the other SEDs, which are in any case mainly restricted to $\lesssim 30$ GHz.